Skip to content

 Solid gaskets are most commonly used between two other dense surfaces that are harder than the gasket material, and the majority of solid gaskets are formed from metals.

-Gasketing tape, or pressure-sensitive tape made from polymers and metals, can be applied in these situations.
+Gasketing tape (pressure-sensitive tape made from polymers and metals) can be applied in these situations.
 The material expands to create a seal and deforms to allow the seal to break with mechanical motion.
 The result?
-A reduction in noise and the containment of fluids, gasses, and heat while remaining flexible through weathering and impact.
+Reducing noise and containing fluids, gasses, and heat while remaining flexible through weathering and impact.

 GASKETING FOAM

-Foam can also be sprayed in an application which puts the maximum amount of material into a gap between two other materials.
+Gasketing foam can refer to a lot of different types of materials.
+You can spray foam to apply the maximum amount of material into a gap between two other materials.
 Foam gaskets applied via spraying do well for noise and impact reduction projects.
 The seals are less tight than those created by other gasket types, and the material is far less dense.

-Heating, Ventilating, and Air Conditioning (HVAC) industries use foam gaskets to reduce heat exchange between components or provide extra seals on vents.
-These gaskets can slow fluid (like refrigerant) and gas leaks, though not prevent them altogether.
+The Heating, Ventilation, and Air Conditioning (HVAC) industries use foam gaskets to reduce heat exchange between components or provide extra seals on vents.
+These gaskets will slow fluid (like refrigerant) and gas leaks, albeit not prevent them altogether.

-Though foam may lack some durability, that’s made up for by the ease of reapplication.
-Foam gaskets work well in conditions where other components need frequent repair or replacement.
+Though foam may lack some durability, the ease of reapplication makes up for it.
+Foam gaskets work well when other components need frequent repair or replacement.

 SILICONE GASKETING

-Silicone materials are created from silica sands and can be used at a wide temperature range, from 400˚ F all the way down to -67˚ F.
+Silicone materials are created from silica sands and can be used at a wide range of temperatures, from 400˚F to -67˚F.

 NEOPRENE GASKETING